Hal Bevan-Petman: Art

 He is known to have built a considerable reputation in the art scene and was commissioned by the Pakistan Army to paint many Generals, Commanders and Battle Scenes.
 Most of the portraits are held in Private Collections, and many adorn various Pakistan Army's Educational Institutions, Messes and Regimental Headquarters.

 The Ladies portraits of various socialites and influential personalities are considered romanticised renditions with almost hazily surreal backgrounds.

 Queen Elizabeth II was presented four paintings by the Government of Pakistan in 1961.
 These paintings are on display at Sandringham House and are part of the Royal Collection.

-According to an article published in The News by Chris Cork, who in his article remarked, "He was a quick painter, three or four sittings and the work was done.
+According to Chris Cork, who in his article remarked, "He was a quick painter, three or four sittings and the work was done.
 Looking at his pictures today they are almost ephemeral.
 Not for him the heavy brushstroke but instead a hint of a smile, a slightly raised and querulent eyebrow and those Petman eyes, all so different but identifiably Petman eyes no matter who they belonged to in the first place."

 Documentary

-Given the limited credit he received after his demise within the art circles in Pakistan, several private collectors and enthusiasts are now gathering momentum to celebrate the art of Hal Bevan-Petman.
-A privately funded documentary project was incepted to produce a snapshot of the artist, his work, and features some of his models giving their views on the experience they had with him whilst being painted.

-A preview of the production, called 'Discovering Petman', can by viewed on Vimeo.

-The documentary is directed by Taqi Shaheen, researched entirely by Romano Karim Yusuf.

-The documentary in rough cut was premiered at Kuch Khaas on 4 September 2012, receiving positive reviews.

-Kuch Khaas, is a non-profit organisation promoting local art, artists and literary events in Islamabad.
-This rough cut also featured in 'Migration Stories', a British Council Pakistan roadshow in 2013.
+A documentary, directed by Taqi Shaheen, was premiered at Kuch Khaas on 4 September 2012, receiving positive reviews, later featuring in 'Migration Stories', a British Council Pakistan roadshow in 2013.

-Book

-A coffee table book based on the collection of his works, a comprehensive research and interviews of some Hal's models/clients is being compiled by Romano Karim Yusuf and was scheduled to be published in 2016.